-PHIL 3802 PHILOSOPHY SEMINAR
+PHIL 3802 PHILOSOPHY SEMINAR (2 hours)

 This seminar is designed as an intensive study of various topics or methodologies.
 A writing project is required.
 The course may be repeated with a change of subject matter for a maximum of four credit hours.
-Permission of Program Director is required.
+Permission of program director is required.

-PHIL 4213 ADVANCED APOLOGETICS
+PHIL 4213 ADVANCED APOLOGETICS (3 hours)

 This course is an advanced study of the case for Christianity and a critical evaluation of common objections to Christian truth claims.
 Attention will be given to theoretical arguments for/against the truth of the Christian faith.
 Emphasis will also be given to the practical application of the ideas discussed for ministry and personal evangelism.
-Prerequisite: PHIL 1123 or permission of the instructor.
+Prerequisites: PHIL 1123 and PHIL 2203.

 PHIL 4413 LIFE & WRITINGS OF C.S.
-LEWIS
+LEWIS (3 hours)